-For the foregoing reasons, Plaintiffs' Motion to Dismiss Voluntarily (ECF No. 227) is

-GRANTED, Defendants' Motion to Remand (ECF No. 200) is DENIED AS MOOT, American jurisdiction for the limited purpose of resolving any motions for attorneys' fees in accordance with the Equal Access to Justice Act.
+For the foregoing reasons, Plaintiffs' Motion to Dismiss Voluntarily (ECF No. 79) is GRANTED, Defendants' Motion to Remand (ECF No. 54) is DENIED AS MOOT, American Petroleum Institute's Motion to Dismiss (ECF No. 55) is DENIED AS MOOT, and Defendants' Motion to Dismiss (ECF No. 84) is DENIED AS MOOT.
+The Court will retain jurisdiction for the limited purpose of resolving any motions for attorneys' fees in accordance with the Equal Access to Justice Act.
 An order consistent with this Memorandum Opinion is separately and contemporaneously issued.